Shradha-91/E-Commerce-Payment-and-Delivery-Analysis/README.md

 ## 3. Relationship Between Shipping Days vs. Review Scores
-o	Description : Investigating the potential impact of shipping duration on customer review scores. o	Analysis : Analyzing the correlation between the number of days taken for shipping and the review scores provided by customers.
+o	Description : Investigating the potential impact of shipping duration on customer review scores. o	Analysis : Analyzing the correlation between the number of days taken for shipping and the review scores provided by customers. o	Insights : Identifying if there’s a relationship between longer shipping times and lower review scores.
+This information is valuable in optimizing logistics and customer satisfaction strategies. o	Findings :
+	Identified a negative correlation between shipping duration and the review scores provided by customers.
+	The negative correlation suggests that extended shipping times might impact customer satisfaction, potentially leading to lower ratings or dissatisfaction with the overall shopping experience.
+### Recommendations
+•	Prioritizing quicker delivery times or providing clearer communication about expected delivery dates could positively influence customer perceptions and satisfaction.
+•	Implementing targeted marketing campaigns aimed at both retaining existing customers and capitalizing on high sales days.
+•	Focusing on enhancing customer service to encourage repeated engagement and foster loyalty.